illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp2.md

 Your objective with this assignment is to design and create your own 3D platformer level.
 You will be provided with a player character and you are going to place assets, add mechanics, and create enemies for that character to interact with.

 The basic player controller along with a large number of assets you may want to use are found here:
-[https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit-games](https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit-games) (it will say it only is updated for 4.26, just open it with 4.27 and it will work fine)
+[https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit-games](https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit-games) It will say it only is updated for 4.26, just open it with 4.27 and it will work fine.

 The character controller you will be using is under BP_HourOfCode_Character.